mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md

-# Building Entities List on the Tasks LUs
+# Building Entity Lists on the Tasks LUs

 ## Root LUs